ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/06-Real-Time-Data.md

 app.MapGraphQL();
 ```

-`UseWebSockets` is a ASP.NET Core middleware and adds transport support for raw WebSockets.
+`UseWebSockets` is an ASP.NET Core middleware and adds transport support for raw WebSockets.

-`MapGraphQL` adds support for the `graphql-ws` and `graphql-transport-ws` sub protocols which specify how the client will communicate with the server for GraphQL when using WebSockets.
+`MapGraphQL` adds the GraphQL transport layer and supports the `graphql-ws` and `graphql-transport-ws` sub-protocols which specify how the client will communicate with the server for GraphQL when using WebSockets.

 :::info